Why use an advocate for special education?

 Even though your child is entitled to a Free and Appropriate Education, and you want your child to thrive, school districts and Regional Centers do not have enough money to give the needed services to everyone.
 For this reason, parents face entities that have an inherent conflict of interest, having to assess your child and then recommend services while trying to save money.
 We will guide you through these interactions so that assessments of needs will be appropriate and lead to the right goals and services.

 When do I use an attorney versus an advocate?

-Advocates for special education cost less than attorneys, and they educate parents as the family goes through the process of intake, assessments, meetings, etc. Attorneys represent parents at due process hearings with school districts; advocates typically do not.
+Advocates for special education cost less than attorneys, and they educate parents as the family goes through the process of intake, assessments, meetings, etc. Attorneys represent parents at due process hearings with school districts; advocates are not permitted to do so in the state of California.
 When you start your representation with SBCA, one of two things will happen: